jameslaydigital/simple-vm/docs/asm.md

 - `exit` : exit the program and terminate the vm.
 - `print` : print a string (NIY)

+    ; Examples
+    syscall dump ; dump meminfo
+    syscall print ; print will use stack arguments syscall exit ; will exit with exit code from stack

 ####I/O

 The other way to interface with the host operating system is messaging through